Bryn Mawr (horse): Later racing career

 Later in his three-year-old season Bryn Mawr went on to win the mile and a half Brooklyn Derby at Gravesend Race Track on Coney Island, New York and the seven furlong Larchmont Stakes at Morris Park Racecourse in Westchester County, New York.
 He also finished second in the mile Withers Stakes at Aqueduct Race Track.

 In his four-year-old season Bryn Mawr won the Broadway Stakes at a mile and one sixteenth at Gravesend Race Track.
 He also finished third in the one mile and three eighths Advance Stakes also at Sheepshead Bay Race Track.

 Stud career

 By 1911, Bryn Mawr had been given to the Maryland Breeding Bureau and was a stud horse at the farm of R. J. Walden in Middleburg.
 Relocated to Canterbury Farms in Saratoga Springs, he was sold for $1,000 in August 1922 to J.H.
 Lewis.
 Bryn Mawr died in June 1923 in Cleveland.
 He was considered to be a good broodmare sire.

+Breeding

+Bryn Mawr is inbred 4D x 4D to the stallion Leamington, meaning that he appears fourth generation twice on the dam side of his pedigree.